shivalkarrahul/demo-three-tier-app-on-aws/README.md

 4. Instance Type: `t2.micro` (free-tier) or as required.
 5. Key Pair: Create or select an existing key pair (download `.pem` for terminal(Linux/Mac), `.ppk` for Putty(Windows)).
    Name: `demo-app-private-key`.
-6. Network → Edit : Select your VPC → Subnet: `demo-app-public-subnet-1`.
+6. Network → Edit : Select your `demo-app-vpc` VPC → Subnet: `demo-app-public-subnet-1`.
-7. Enable **Auto-assign Public IP**.
+7. Enable `Auto-assign Public IP`.
 8. Security Group: Create or select:
    - Name: `demo-app-test-ami-builder-sg`
-   - Allow SSH (22) from Anywhere-IPv4
+   - Allow SSH (22) from Anywhere (Not recommended in Production, ok for Testing)
-   - Allow 5000 from Anywhere-IPv4
+   - Allow 5000 from Anywhere
 9. Under **Advanced details** → **IAM instance profile** Attach IAM role: `demo-app-s3-dynamo-iam-role`.
 10. Launch the instance and copy the **Public IP**.

+### ⚠️ Note

+Make sure **Auto-assign Public IP** is enabled; otherwise, you won’t be able to access the instance from the internet unless you manually associate an Elastic IP.

 ### 3. Connect to the Test AMI Builder